 Mathematical Expeditions is suitable for several types of college courses:

 Mathematical Expeditions has been reviewed by the Mathematical Association of America.
 And there is also a review in Mathematical Reviews.

 Here you can also view the book's preface (which discusses teaching uses for the book), the table of contents, some chapter synopses, and some excerpts from various sections.
 (The figures and photos don't show up here, the page numbers don't match those in the table of contents, and page breaks and spacing are different from the actual published book.)
 We welcome your questions, or requests for further excerpts you would like to see.
 We will add other synopses or excerpts from time to time.

 Knoebel and Jerry Lodder,

-with further support from the National Science Foundation, we have
+and with further support from the National Science Foundation, we

 The cover features portraits of mathematicians whose original writings are at the heart of our four chapters.
 See if you can identify the people in the portraits.
 The cover also shows a figure by Huygens from the construction of an evolute in his Horologium Oscillatorium (The Pendulum Clock), in our chapter on the development of the concept of curvature.
 And we display Chinese text by Qin Jiu-Shao on approximating roots of polynomials, from our chapter on numerical solutions of equations.
 The book has many portraits, artwork, facsimiles of original works, and figures.